04hrb/WTWDACA2/README.md

 ## Setup
 - Install Processing
-- Download artworks
+- Download zip
+- Unzip zip file to reveal the purported 4 artwork files
-- Open Processing files in Processing to view
+- Open the Processing files in Processing to view